dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 With increasing perturbations, the image will look less like $$\Phi_{k}$$ and more like $$\nu_{\text{phase}}$$.
 However, this transition is _linear_, which means you will see both phases super-imposed on top of each other.
 It is not actually shifting the phase of the edge.
-The perturbations for the top neuron, on the other hand, result in a continuous phase shift.
+The perturbations for the bottom neuron, on the other hand, result in a continuous phase shift.
 By definition, since these images lie along the iso-response contour, the output of the neuron is equal for all of them.
 This means that the bottom cell has phase _invariance_, while the top cell does not.